Hardwood or Laminate, Which Do You Choose?

 What type of style does your home’s design aesthetic lean toward?

 The final question is simple.
-This all depends on the personal style and value that you have put into your home in its current state.
-If you have spent thousands on décor and furnishings then why would you put a laminate floor down?
-On the flipside, if your home is less expensively decorated and designed a hardwood floor maybe over kill.
-In this case it is really just a matter of personal tastes.
+Your answer all depends on the personal style and value that you have put into your home in its current state.
+If you have spent a larger budget on décor and furnishings then would a hardwood floor add to that luxury feel?
+On the flip side, if your home has a smaller decor budget, a solid hardwood may look a little off-putting.
+Some styles of hardwood may not have the right color palettes for your decor but a laminate might.
+You might want to look into the coloring differences before you find something that blends seamlessly with your decor.
+In this case, it is really just a matter of personal tastes.